BaeSeulki/NL2LF/README.md

 ## NL2LF
 ___(持续更新中...)___
 **_recently update log:_**
+_1. Bertrand-DR: Improving Text-to-SQL using a Discriminative Re-ranker_
+_2. SLSQL: Re-examining the Role of Schema Linking in Text-to-SQL_ _3.
+BRIDGE: Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing_
+_4. SmBoP: Semi-autoregressive Bottom-up Semantic Parsing_
-_1. GraPPa: Grammar-Augmented Pre-Training for Table Semantic Parsing_
+_5. GAZP: Grounded Adaptation for Zero-shot Executable Semantic Parsing_

 > The Resources for `Natural Language to Logical Form` Research, Focus on `NL2SQL` first.